infabo/magento-mergeminify/README.md

 MergeMinify
 ===========

-Merge by handle and minify JavaScript and CSS assets in Magento
+Merge by handle and minify JavaScript and CSS assets in Magento<br/>
+Compatible with: (Look below for functions extended to test on other versions)<br/>
+EE 14.0.1

 Multiple configurations have been added to handle the new merge and minify techniques.
 Below is a list of the new configurations and a quick summary.